liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@img doc-files/basic/RunningAverage.png}{A chain of processors that computes the running average of a stream.}{.6}

 But how exactly can we give this *chain* of processors as a parameter to `Window`?
 Its constructor expects a *single* `Processor` object, so which one shall we give?
-If we pass the input fork, how is `Window` supposed to know where is the output of the chain?
+If we pass the input fork, how is `Window` supposed to know where the output of the chain is?
 And conversely, if we pass the downstream processor that computes the division, how is `Window` supposed to learn where to push events?

 The answer to this is a special type of processor called {@link jdc:ca.uqac.lif.cep.GroupProcessor GroupProcessor}.
-The <!--\index{GroupProcessor@\texttt{GroupProcessor}} \texttt{GroupProcessor}-->`GroupProcessor`<!--/i--> allows a user to encapsulate a complete chain of processors into a composite object that can be manipulated as if it were a single `Processor`.
+The <!--\index{GroupProcessor@\texttt{GroupProcessor}} \texttt{GroupProcessor}-->`GroupProcessor`<!--/i--> allows a user to encapsulate a complete chain of processors into a composite object which can be manipulated as if it were a single `Processor`.
 In other words, `GroupProcessor` hides its contents into a "black box", and only exposes the input and output pipes at the very ends of the chain.

 Let us revisit a previous example ({@snipi basic/SumTwo.java}{/}), and use a group processor, as in the following code fragment.